nypl-spacetime/surveyor/app/containers/AboutPage/about.md

 NYPL Surveyor is project in the [NYC Space/Time Directory](http://spacetime.nypl.org/), a major civic initiative aimed at turning historical maps and other geographic sources into a digital time-travel service for New York City.
 Sign up for our mailing list to receive updates about the Space/Time Directory at **[INSERT LINK HERE WHEN AVAILABLE]**

 ## Rules & Guidance

 There are two guiding principles of geotagging in NYPL Surveyor: **take your best guess** and remember **it’s okay to skip**!
-With geotagger, we’re starting from scratch so even getting an item in the right time zone is helpful!
+With Surveyor, we’re starting from scratch so even getting an item in the right time zone is helpful!
 This project is a shared effort and if you don’t recognize a location, others might.
 Feel free to skip items if you can't locate them on the map.

 With those two tenets in mind, you're all set to start surveying.
 You'll find that some items require a little research to pin correctly.
 For each item, we've included links to useful resources like our [Digital Collections](http://digitalcollections.nypl.org/) and [Map Warper](http://maps.nypl.org/warper/).

 ## Contact Information

 Questions?
 Comments?
 Contact us at [spacetime@nypl.org](mailto:oralhistory@nypl.org?Subject=Surveyor).

 ## Frequently Asked Questions

 #### How should you deal with “View From” shots?

 Sometimes prints and photographs will be of the “A View From” type shots.
 Meaning, they depict a very wide view from one particular point in the city.
 How for instance, should you tag the following?

 [![The south prospect of the city of New York, in North America](http://images.nypl.org/index.php?id=53913&t=w)](http://digitalcollections.nypl.org/items/510d47d9-7aba-a3d9-e040-e00a18064a99)